Dyconn & Boann Faucets Review & Rating Updated: 03/22/18

 The standard finishes are bright chrome, brushed nickel and oil rubbed bronze, with some faucets available in antique copper.
 Not every faucet is available in all finishes.
 The available finishes depend largely on which manufacturer makes the faucet and the finishes it can provide.
 Faucets are usually part of larger collections that include showers and accessories for a well-coordinated look.

 The ceramic cartridges used in the faucets are from Sedal S.L.U., a ceramics company chartered in Spain that does all of its actual manufacturing in China in two facilities: Sedal Technical Ceramics in Jiangmen and Sedal Kaiping.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 But, if it does break, it is widely available and easy to replace with ordinary household tools.

 The Dyconn faucets we examined were of brass construction but not every part was brass.
 Handles seem to uniformly zinc or the zinc-aluminum alloy, ZAMAK.
 The spray heads on some of the kitchen faucets we took apart for inspection were plastic.
 Plastic spray heads have, unfortunately, become normal, found on even upscale brands like . because they don't get hot like metal heads.
-Plastic, however, is not a suitable material for faucets, and plastic spray heads in particular seem to experience a lot of defects.
-We suggest you stay away from them, and give preference to faucet with spray heads out of metal.
+Plastic, however, is not a suitable material for faucets, and plastic spray heads, in particular, seem to experience a lot of defects.
+We suggest you stay away from them and give preference to faucets with spray heads out of metal.

 The company's websites are basic but designed well, functional and easy to navigate.
 The information about each faucet is adequate but could be more adequate.
 We would like to see